 The 2016-2017 Hirschfield International Film Series continues on Saturday at Middlebury College with the 2015 Chinese film, “Mountains May Depart,” directed by Zhangke Jia.

 China, 1999 — In Fenyang, childhood friends Liangzi, a coal miner, and Zhang, the owner of a gas station, are both in love with Tao, the town beauty.
 Tao eventually marries the wealthier Zhang and they have a son he names Dollar.

 China 2014 — Tao is divorced and her son emigrates to Australia with his business magnate father.

 Australia — 2025.
 19-year-old Dollar no longer speaks Chinese and can barely communicate with his now bankrupt father.
 All that he remembers of his mother is her name….

 The film, in Cantonese with English subtitles, will screen at 3 and again at 8 p.m. in Dana Auditorium on College Street (Route 125).
 It’s free.
 Some of the films in this series may be inappropriate for children.

 TWO BROTHERS TAVERN

-There will be one live music performance this week at Two Brothers Tavern located at 86 Main Street in Middlebury.
+There will be two live performances this week at Two Brothers Tavern located at 86 Main Street in Middlebury.
 Join Two Brothers every Wednesday at 9 p.m. for The Open Mic, an evening of music, comedy or anything else.
-Two Brothers Lounge is a laid back atmosphere where collaborations and libations fuel creativity.
 Alternately hosted by Mark Sikora and Kai Stanley, come cheer on your friends or let loose on the stage.
 It’s free to enter and there is no cover charge.
-For additional information, call 388-0002.

 LIVE MUSIC AT 51 MAIN